land-systems/land-systems.github.io/content/news/24-04-15-scales/index.md

 <!--more-->

-In a [new study](https://doi.org/10.1111/conl.13016) led by [Erasmus] (https://landsystems-lab.earth/author/erasmus-zu-ermgassen/), we argue that initiatives which seek to monitor and address commodity-driven deforestation must not fall in the trap of focusing only on plot or farm-level traceability and monitoring, but must measure progress and define success at multiple scales in order to address deforestation. https://doi.org/10.1111/conl.13016
+In a [new study](https://doi.org/10.1111/conl.13016) led by [Erasmus] (https://landsystems-lab.earth/author/erasmus-zu-ermgassen/), we argue that initiatives which seek to monitor and address commodity-driven deforestation must avoid the trap of focusing only on plot or farm-level traceability and monitoring, and must measure progress and define success at multiple scales in order to address deforestation. https://doi.org/10.1111/conl.13016

 See also the corresponding Commentary in Mongabay written by Erasmus: